 An endless source of water

 We have mentioned earlier that single-use plastic bottles are becoming a real environmental issue.
 Unfortunately, they are runners’ favorite because they are so cheap and available at every store.
 However, green runners fight the impulse to bulk buy them, as a single water bottle can be used several times over.
 These bottle called bidons are not expensive.
 Also you can have two for sanitary reasons.
 This way, you will always have at least one bottle free to grab.
 Especially when you go running in the park.
 So look for multiple-use water bottles that are biodegradable.
 That’s so you won’t hurt the environment when you discard them.

 The car is dormant in the garage

 Few of us have suitable running paths within walking distance from our house.
 Many imprudent runners turn on the car to get a track which is ludicrous.
 The pollution you help generate commuting to and fro the running track annuls the effect of running as a healthy sport.
 Use a bike or public transport to get to the park or the key where there are running paths.
 Green runners are very aware of this issue, so parking lots near the events they organize are mostly empty because participants walk, cycle or take a bus to get to the venue.

 Although green runners are focused on a single sport, we can learn so much from their lifestyle.
-Recycling, reusing, no technology, and going green are all concepts that we, ordinary folks can incorporate into our daily routines.
-Wouldn’t it be cool to wear green clothes that you know won’t take centuries to biodegrade?
+Recycling, reusing, no technology, and going green makes sense.
+They are all concepts that we, ordinary folks can incorporate into our daily routines.
+So wouldn’t it be cool to wear green clothes?
+Clothes that you know won’t take centuries to biodegrade?